zenny-chen/Zenny-Foundation-Library/README.md

 Clang v3.8 or later

 If you're using Windows platform, Windows 10 is preferred.
+If you compile the project with GCC or Clang, just use `-std=gnu11` compile option.